What are the Rules at a Dog Park?

-- Owners are Responsible for Their Pets at all Times.
+- Owners are Responsible for Their Pets at All Times.
 Pet parents must take responsibility for their dog's behavior at all times.
-It is important to make sure that your dog is not aggressive and is properly socialized with other humans and dogs before allowing such an outing.
+It is essential to ensure your dog is not aggressive and adequately socialized with other humans and dogs before allowing an outing.

 - Clean Up After Your Pet.
 Like many park rules, this one should go without saying.
 If your dog does his business, it is your job to collect, bag, and properly dispose of the waste.
 Leaving a mess is unsanitary and unsightly.